aydon14/AES/README.md

-Here's the dealH I hate modules.
+Here's the deal: I hate modules.
 Why import modules when you can save milliseconds of your time?

 I was unable to find any pure python implementations of AES that strictly follow NIST FIPS 197: